-The critical ingredient in my Magic Hot Sauce is something that is not always that easy to find.
+The active ingredient in my Magic Hot Sauce is something that is not always that easy to find.

-The small, hot, Piri Piri pepper has been used in Angola and Mozambique for centuries and also in other places.
-In some other countries in Africa it is spelled Peri Peri.
+The small, hot, Piri Piri pepper has been used in Angola and Mozambique for centuries and also in other countries.
+Elsewhere in Africa it is sometimes spelled Peri Peri.

 The Portuguese began using it in their own recipes after being exposed to its flavor during their "colonization" of the African coasts beginning in the 1400s.